 These qualities mix hardly define a 9-18 performer.

-We know that it may happen, from time to time, that the boundaries of the project we work on become too narrow for our passion.
-We know we may want to explore new roads, learn new things and - why not - give shape to something that's our very own brainchild.
+We know that it may happen, from time to time, that the boundaries of the project we work on can become too narrow for our passion.
+We know we may want to explore new roads, learn new things and -- why not -- give shape to something that's our very own brainchild.

-Maybe a friend asks us to do a quick job for him, develop a small site or a small business application and we want to take the challenge and fun.
+Maybe a friend asks us to do a quick job for them, develop a small site or a small business application and we want to take the challenge and have fun.
 Well, we guess this may happen quite often.

 Nothing bad with any of the above.

-Still a thin line runs between fueling passion to everyone's good and working against Sparkfabrik.
+Still, a thin line runs between fueling a passion for everyone's good and working against SparkFabrik.
 Possibly, without even noticing.

-This page is here to clarify the company's positions on personal projects - or on work you may want to do outside Sparkfabrik - and to provide guidelines for an open, honest and transparent dialogue around those themes.
+This page is here to clarify the company's positions on personal projects -- or work you may want to do outside SparkFabrik -- and to provide guidelines for an open, honest and transparent dialogue around those themes.